-MRBPOWC also promotes the development of water conserving principles into the planning, development, and management of new landscape projects such as public parks, building grounds, and golf courses.
-Customers are encouraged to consult with the local nursery or perform an internet search on the availability of water conservation plants and how to renovate existing landscapes.
+MRBPOWC Shareholderrs are encouraged to consult with the local nursery or perform an internet search on the availability of water conservation plants and how to renovate existing landscapes.
 Customers are also encouraged to evaluate irrigation management systems using metering, timing, and water sensing devices.